 Opo squash, with its mild flavor and low calorie count, is a healthy and versatile vegetable.
 The Chinese stuff and then steam or bake them.
 They can be cubed and added to stew and sliced for a stir-fry.
 They pair well with bell peppers as in my Thai Curried Opo Squash and Peppers.
 If you are unable to find opo squash, substitute zucchini, yellow squash, chayote, summer squash, etc.

-- 2 bell peppers (I like to use different colors)
+- 1 or 2 bell peppers, I like to use different colors*

 Sauce (if not using reserved marinade)